isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Any API that may eventually depend on high-level runtime configuration or business logic should not be made `constexpr`.
+Any API that may eventually depend on high-level run-time configuration or business logic should not be made `constexpr`.
 Such customization can not be evaluated by the compiler, and any `constexpr` functions that depended upon that API would have to be refactored or drop `constexpr`.